The Legend of Zelda: Breath of the Wild sequel launches next year in 2022

-The Legend of Zelda: Breath of the Wild 2 footage has been revealed, as well as a 2022 release window.
+New The Legend of Zelda: Breath of the Wild sequel footage has been revealed, as well as a 2022 release window.

-Earlier today, Nintendo held their blockbuster Nintendo E3 2021 showcase, putting out 40 minutes of brand new reveals, gameplay demos, and more.
+Earlier today at E3 2021, Nintendo held their blockbuster Nintendo Direct for the showcase, putting out 40 minutes of brand new reveals, gameplay demos, and more.
 It was during this E3 Nintendo Direct that longtime producer Eiji Aonuma revealed new Breath of the Wild sequel-related footage, while also mentioning that development on the sequel was progressing smoothly over the past two years.

 The footage that debuted today showed us a darker Hyrule.
 We saw shadows creeping across the land we first explored back in 2017, and we also saw mysterious footage of Hyrule Castle lifting up off the ground.
 This time though, we're exploring the skies above the land itself.